Who’s the “rocket man” now, Donald Trump?

 Shortly after Donald Trump was elected president, Blue Origin founder Jeff Bezos jokingly threatened to blast him off into space, but it’s Trump who may get the last laugh.
-At a meeting of the National Space Council today, Trump said he will direct the Pentagon and Department of Defense to create a sixth branch of the U.S. military—a so-called Space Force—which will focus solely on the great beyond.
+At a meeting of the National Space Council today, Trump said he will direct the Pentagon and Department of Defense to create a sixth branch of the U.S. military—a so-called Space Force—which will focus on dominating the great beyond.

+President Trump is asking for a military branch in outer space: ‘‘We are going to have the Air Force and we are going to have the Space Force, separate but equal.’’ https://t.co/2N0sBtu2f7 #SpaceForce pic.twitter.com/qOSfqMx0gd

 “Our destiny beyond the Earth is not only a matter of national identity but a matter of national security,” Trump said, according to CNBC.